 10. How will the indicator be used in management decision making and other agency processes?
+Ensuring student success drives many management decisions including recruitment, admissions, academic programming, academic support, facilities, and finance.

-Objective II.7: Increase the unduplicated number of underrepresented minorities (all races other than white, Asian, non-residents & unknown/not reported) completers in a given academic year from the baseline year number of 456 in AY 2023-24 to 467 in AY 2028-29.
+Objective II.7: Increase the unduplicated number of underrepresented minorities (all races other than white, Asian, nonresidents & unknown/not reported) completers in a given academic year from the baseline year number of 458 in AY 2020-21 to 460 in AY 2025-26.